NaeemF-ng/dvwa-web-enum-personal-project3/README.md

 • nmap -A -p 80 (dvwa-ip)
 ![Running an aggressive scan against dvwa](nmap-A-scan.png)
+• The title of the application was found

 • nikto -h (dvwa-ip) -C all
 ![Running a nikto scan to see if there's any difference in results](nikto-scan1.png)